Edgars Rinkēvičs

-Edgars Rinkēvičs (born 21 September 1973 in Jūrmala) is a Latvian public official and politician, currently serving as the Minister of Foreign Affairs of Latvia, a role he has held since 2011.
-Before beginning in this role, he served as head of the Chancery of the President of Latvia, as State Secretary of the Ministry of Defence, as well as a deputy of the Saeima.
+Edgars Rinkēvičs (born 21 September 1973) is a Latvian public official and politician serving as the 11th and current president of Latvia since July 2023.
+He previously served as the minister of foreign affairs of Latvia from 2011 to 2023, and head of the Chancery of the President of Latvia as state secretary of the Ministry of Defence, as well as a deputy of the Saeima.
+Upon taking office as president, Rinkēvičs became the first openly gay head of state in a European Union country.

-Having previously represented Latvian Way and the Reform Party, he has been a member of the Unity party since May 2014.
+Prior to becoming president, Rinkēvičs had represented Latvian Way, Reform Party, and the Unity party since May 2014.
+He left Unity after being elected president as it is customarily expected in Latvia for presidents to maintain political neutrality.

 Early life and education

 Rinkēvičs was born in Jūrmala, where he completed high school in 1991.
 Upon graduating from high school, he started a bachelor's degree at the University of Latvia's Faculty of History and Philosophy, which he acquired in 1995.
 During the same time, in 1994 and 1995 he studied Political Science and International Relations at the University of Groningen in the Netherlands, for which he received a certificate in 1995.
 In 1997, he obtained his master's degree in political science, followed by a second master's degree from the Dwight D. Eisenhower School for National Security and Resource Strategy, obtained in 2000.